“How do you envision humans governing a separate planet?”

 Of course, today this isn’t the case — so Elon gave three intuitive ideas that could apply to a new Martian government (or simply a terrestrial upgrade).

-Elon credits Google co-founder Larry Page for this first concept.
-The idea is that laws be limited in size via a simple mechanism like word count.
+Elon credits Google co-founder Larry Page for the concept of legal limits.
+The idea is that laws be limited in size by a simple mechanism like word count.
 Currently we have 1,000-page laws which nobody has read.
 “If you can’t write the law in 1,000 words then it probably shouldn’t be there.
 We shouldn’t have a single law passed that’s the size of Lord of the Rings and literally not a single person in Congress has read the whole thing.”

 Laws, by default, have an infinite lifespan.
 Elon suggests that laws be given a sunset period such that when their time is up, laws must be actively renewed to remain in place.
 Those that can’t continue standing on their own merit simply expire.
 Placing the burden on renewal would create a naturally recurring “opt-in” legal system.